-Step 3: The visa applicant must meet certain requirements for the approval of the visa, such as English, work experience, skills, health and character to meet the requirements of the nominated occupation;
+Step 3: The visa applicant must meet certain requirements for the approval of the visa, such as English fluency, work experience, skills, health and character to meet the requirements of the nominated occupation;

 Step 1: Sponsorship

 The employer needs to apply for approval as a Standard Business Sponsor.
-This involves presenting documents to demonstrate that they are an actively operating business, such as financial statements, marketing material, company registration, organizational chart and other identifying details about the company;
+This involves presenting documents to demonstrate that they are an operating business, such as financial statements, marketing material, company registration, organizational chart and other identifying details about the company.

-A business sponsorship is valid for five years and the business can nominate as many people as it wants to sponsor during this period.
-A business that is operating for less than 12 months or an overseas business can also be approved for five years;
+Business sponsorship is valid for five years and the business can nominate as many people as it wants to sponsor during this period.
+A business that is operating for less than 12 months or an overseas business can also be approved for five years.

-Companies have certain obligations when sponsoring overseas employees and they can be monitored by the Immigration Department (Department of Home Affairs) at any time to ensure that they are meeting these obligations.
+Companies have certain obligations when sponsoring overseas employees and they can be monitored by the Department of Home Affairs at any time to ensure that they are meeting their sponsorship obligations.

 Step 2: Nomination

 Employers must pay the Australian market salary rate and meet the Temporary Skilled Migration Income Threshold requirements.
-A Government Gazette notice states the minimum salary payable under this visa category which at present is AUD$53,990 plus 9.25% superannuation.
-The market rate is at least as much as an Australian citizen or permanent resident employed in the same position in the same location is being paid;
+A Government Gazette notice states the minimum salary payable under this visa category, which at present is AUD$53,900 plus 9.5% superannuation.
+The market rate is at least as much as an Australian citizen or permanent resident employed in the same position in the same location would be paid.

-To satisfy the Home Affairs that there are no local Australians available with the required skills who want to work in this position, the employer must undertake labour market testing (usually advertising the role) for all occupations.
-Labour Market testing is mandatory unless an international obligation applies;
+To satisfy the Home Affairs that there are no local Australians available with the required skills who want to work in this position, the employer must undertake labour market testing (advertising the role) for all occupations.
+Labour Market testing is mandatory unless an international obligation applies.

-Training requirement – Employers nominating a worker for a TSS visa will be required to pay a contribution to the Skilling Australians Fund (SAF).
-The contribution will be payable in full at the time the worker is nominated:
+Employers nominating a worker for a TSS visa will be required to pay a contribution to the Skilling Australians Fund (SAF).
+The contribution is payable at the time the worker is nominated:

 Step 3: Visa